antarctica/ansible-nginx/README.md

 Note: As the package policy varies between system and non-system package sources, and between operating systems, the version of installed packages is variable.

-Note: In this role, there is no Nginx package available on CentOS without using non-system packages, see the *Limitations* section for more information.
+Note: There is no Nginx package available on CentOS 7 without using non-system packages, see the *Limitations* section for more information.

 ### Firewall configuration